 - Epilepsy Care, including both surgical and nonsurgical options

-The pediatric neurology program also draws upon the valuable expertise of Johns Hopkins All Children’s pediatric radiology and diagnostic imaging services, including MRI and neuroradiology.
+The Johns Hopkins All Children's Hospital neurology program also draws upon the valuable expertise of Johns Hopkins All Children’s pediatric radiology and diagnostic imaging services, including MRI and neuroradiology.

 As members of the Johns Hopkins All Children’s Institute for Brain Protection Sciences, our team works closely with the pediatric neurosurgeons and neuroimaging, neuro-oncology and neuropathology specialists.

 Before your child’s appointment, we will ask you to help us obtain your previous evaluations, including written records, MRIs of the brain and EEG studies (usually on disks).

 Our evaluation includes an initial appointment where a member of the IBPS team will examine the child and go over your child's history.
 They will then personally review the MRI of the brain and EEGs provided and decide if further evaluation is necessary.

 Generally further evaluations can be performed at Johns Hopkins All Children’s Hospital.

 Depending on the reason for your child’s visit, if your child has not had an EEG prior, we may coordinate your first appointment to have an EEG performed before your visit with the neurologist.